xg416/TMT/README.md

 # TMT
-Code will be available soon
+Codes for the paper https://arxiv.org/abs/2207.06465 is available now